About respiratory distress syndrome or hyaline membrane disease

-Your baby might also be given antibiotics if doctors think your baby has an infection as well as respiratory distress syndrome.
+Your baby might also be given antibiotics if doctors think your baby has a bacterial infection as well as respiratory distress syndrome.

 If you know your baby is going to be born prematurely, you might be given 1-2 doses of corticosteroids before the birth (preferably at least 24 hours beforehand).
 This helps to speed up lung development in your unborn baby.

 Most premature babies with respiratory distress syndrome recover by the time they reach their expected birth date and have no long-term complications.
-A small number of babies develop chronic lung disease, especially if they were extremely preterm (born at less than 28 weeks gestation).
+A small number of babies develop chronic lung disease, especially if they were extremely preterm – that is, born at less than 28 weeks gestation.